LIVE | US threatens more bombings if Iran 'chooses poorly'

 Donalt Trump announced on his Truth Social account that the leaders of Israel and Lebanon would talk after 34 years of conflict.

-"Trying to create some leeway between Israel and Lebanon.
-It's been a long time since the two leaders have spoken, about 34 years.
-It will be tomorrow.
+"Trying to get a little breathing room between Israel and Lebanon.
+It has been a long time since the two leaders have spoken, like 34 years.
+It will happen tomorrow.
+Nice!
+President DJT," he wrote.

 More than 10,000 U.S. troops in the Middle East